Priyanka-chaudhari26/Food-management-app/README.md

 The backend will run on `http://localhost:4000/` by default.

 ### API Documentation

-User Auth Endpoints:
+#### User Auth Endpoints:
-`POST "http://localhost:4000/signup"` - To register user
+- `POST "http://localhost:4000/signup"` - To register a user.
+- `POST "http://localhost:4000/login"` - To log in a user.
-`POST "http://localhost:4000/login"` - To login user
+- `POST "http://localhost:4000/user"` - To get verified user data.

+#### Menu Endpoints:
-`POST "http://localhost:4000/user"` - To get verified user `GET "http://localhost:4000/menu"` - To get all the menu items.
+- `GET "http://localhost:4000/menu"` - To get all the menu items.
-`GET "http://localhost:4000/categories"` - To get all the categories present in menu model.
+- `GET "http://localhost:4000/categories"` - To get all the categories in the menu model.
-`POST "http://localhost:4000/menu"` - To add a new menu item ``PUT `http://localhost:4000/menu/${id}` `` - To update a particular menu item.
+- `POST "http://localhost:4000/menu"` - To add a new menu item.
+- ``PUT `http://localhost:4000/menu/${id}` `` - To update a particular menu item.
-``DELETE `http://localhost:4000/menu/${id}` `` - To delete a particular menu item.
+- ``DELETE `http://localhost:4000/menu/${id}` `` - To delete a particular menu item.

+#### Order Endpoints:
-`POST "http://localhost:4000/order"` - To Place the order `GET "http://localhost:4000/orders"` - To get all the previous orders
+- `POST "http://localhost:4000/order"` - To place an order.
+- `GET "http://localhost:4000/orders"` - To get all previous orders.
-## Assumptions, Challenges, and Limitations

 ### Challenges
 - **Integration Issues**: Initial challenges in integrating JWT authentication with the React frontend.